helenzhou6/mlx-summariser/notes/paper.md

     - Two types: **Deterministic policy:** Always chooses the same action for a given state.
 VS **Stochastic policy:** Assigns probabilities to possible actions for a given state.
     - Goal in RL is to find an optimal policy that maximizes expected cumulative rewards.
 - **Cumulative rewards**: In RL, refers to the total amount of reward an agent collects over time as it interacts with the environment.
+- **Autoregressive** in text generation = model generates text one token at a time and next one based on all perviously generated tokens